HydroFarmerJason/OpenSourceControlledEnvironments/README.md

 This script installs dependencies, detects your hardware, and starts the server on port 8080—just like WordPress' famous 5‑minute setup.
+The new Hardware Abstraction Layer (HAL) in `osce.hardware` lets OSCE run on Pi, ESP32, or even a mock setup.

 **🎯 Ready in 15 minutes!** Access your dashboard at `http://your-pi-ip-address`